hobru/CopilotStudio-SAP-Trading-Contracts/README.md

 > Select to + Add an action again

-28. Search on the flow you just created *Get Tradingcontract-<YOUR NAME>* and select it
+26. Search on the flow you just created *Get Tradingcontract-<YOUR NAME>* and select it
 ![Select the new flow](images/SelectTheNewFlow.jpg)

-29. Leave teh Name as is, but add the following text to the *Description for the agent to know when to use this action*.
+27. Leave the Name as is, but add the following text to the *Description for the agent to know when to use this action*.
 Then click on *Add Action*

 Description for the agent to know then to use this action: